-As five of our seven employees in the Division of Diversity and Civil Rights (DCR) have backgrounds serving in the armed forces; DCR is very aware of the high quality and experience of today's military veterans.
+As four or our six employees in the Division of Diversity and Civil Rights (DCR) have backgrounds serving in the armed forces; DCR is very aware of the high quality and experience of today's military veterans.
 With that in mind, we would like for those military personnel and their dependents who are leaving military service to come and join our service - the U.S. Fish and Wildlife Service (FWS) that is!

 The FWS is a bureau of the Department of the Interior and is the principal Federal agency in the United States responsible for working with others to conserve, protect, and enhance fish, wildlife, and plants and their habitats for the continuing benefit of the American people.